SilverCrow2323/HIKE-BACK-Vita/README.md

 7. Last step: copy the `game` folder from the original PC game to `ux0:/app/RENPYHIKE`

 Created using [Ren'Py PSVita Distribution Tool](https://github.com/SonicMastr/renpy-vita/releases/tag/v1.0)

+- You may need to Overclock you device to have a slightly better experience.
+In certain part the text may be laggy.